 Summary of Responsibilities and Personal Duties:

-Be the principal adviser to the Mayor, Chief Executive and Council on all aspects of communications – both internal and external – and attend and advise Council meetings as necessary.
+Be the principal adviser to the Mayor, Chief Executive, Assistant Chief Executive and Council on all aspects of communications – both internal and external – and attend and advise Council meetings as necessary.

-Work closely with senior management and the elected leadership team to help the council achieve its corporate and community strategy commitments.
+Work closely with senior management and the elected leadership team to help the council achieve its corporate strategy priorities and community engagement commitments.

-Be responsible for the development and maintenance of communications strategies and plans for Lewisham Council.
+Be responsible for the development and maintenance of communications strategies and plans for Lewisham Council, including the corporate narrative

-Lead the communications team to deliver the agreed strategies and plans, taking responsibility for the performance, management and skills development of the team.
+Lead the communications team to deliver the agreed strategies and plans of the Council, taking responsibility for the performance, management and skills development of the team.

 To have overall responsibility for the effectiveness, value for money and continuous improvement of all communications functions including media relations, marketing, social media, internal communications and design and brand.